Feldruebe/SimpleGraphCalculatorAndPlotter/SimpleGraphCalculatorAndPlotter/Analysis/ReadMe.md

 Each parameter value is displayed in a text box below the function and can be modified.

-When the user modifies the parameters a second visualization is shown in the same coordinate system, reflecting the changes that the parameters introduced.
+The parametrized function is shown in the same coordinate system, reflecting the changes that the parameters introduced.
 It is drawn as a simple red line.
 - **_<span style="color:red">TODO</span>_**: color / style of default function and modified function

 The visualizations are plotted in a 2d coordinate system below the functions and parameters.
-The range for the x-axis can be adjusted by the user using 2 text boxes placed at the respective corners of the coordinate system.
+The range for the x-axis can be adjusted by the user using a text box next to the parameters.

 When the application is closed the last parameters should be saved to the user settings and are reused with the next application start.
-- **_<span style="color:red">TODO</span>_**: default / start values
+- **_<span style="color:red">TODO</span>_**: default / start values (proposal a = 1, b = 1, c = 0, d = 0 )

-The user has the possibility to save the plotted functions in a svg format by clicking a button ("Save Image") on the bottom.
+The user has the possibility to save the plotted functions in a svg format by clicking a button ("Save Image") in the plot settings next to the parameters.
 A save file dialog will open with the default file name of the function ("sin.svg", "cos.svg", "sinc.svg").
 On confirming the save file dialog the image is saved.
 - **_<span style="color:red">TODO</span>_**: which format? (svg, eps, pdf etc.)